julizhu/sql-training-tool/README.md

-# Jupyter interface to Postgres
+# Jupyter Interface to Postgres

 ## Use with Binder